blechschmidt/masswhois/README.md

 --check-availability  Perform a domain availability check only.
 ```

+## Building
+MassWhois relies on [Cargo](https://crates.io/), the Rust package manager.
+It can be installed using `apt-get install cargo` on Debian-based systems.

+Run `cargo build --release` within the cloned folder.
+The resulting `masswhois` binary will be stored in `target/release/`.

 ## State of development
 Currently, MassWhois is in an early stage of development and the only supported objects are domains.